pablo-reyes8/ddpm-diffusion-model/README.md

 ---

 **Note**: Training diffusion models can be computationally intensive.
 For best results, use a GPU with at least 8GB of VRAM.
 The project includes low-GPU configurations for training on limited hardware.
+For reference, the CelebA-HQ was trained in a NVIDIA A100 40GB VRAM.